 1. Base Stability

-The last thing you want is a hoop that gets blown over in the wind!
+The last thing you want is a portable hoop that gets blown over in the wind!
 Or a hoop that comes falling down when you throw down a slam dunk…

 Every portable basketball hoop has a base size, measured in gallons.
 These bases are filled with water or sand to weigh down the entire hoop and keep it grounded.